luvcie/dotnixes/README.md

 ```

-Cheatsheet of useful NixOS commands:
+Cheatsheet of useful NixOS and git commands:

 sudo nix-collect-garbage -d